z3tt/Z3tt/content/post/2020-03-31-corona-deaths.md

 Inspired by my colleague [Alexandre Courtiol](https://twitter.com/alexcourtiol), who looked at [the worst day on a country-level by visualizing the deaths due to COVID-19 adjusted for baseline mortality and population size](https://github.com/courtiol/excess_mortality_COVID19), I decided to highlight where each country falls along the wave.
 While his plot reveals some interesting patterns, I aimed for a timeline to reveal the temporal trends.
 Particularly, I wanted to highlight the relativity of the feeling "today is the worst day" and also the *current* trends, either today or a week ago&mdash;are we already over the (first) wave or can we expect more and more deaths in the next days?
 So I decided to take a different approach by calculating the number of daily deaths relative to the worst day on both the global and the country level.

 <img src="/img/dataviz-posts/SWD_2020_03_Animation_corona_sum.gif" alt="animation-corona-original" style="width: 100%; object-fit: contain" onclick="window.open('https://www.cedricscherer.com/img/SWDchallenge/SWD_2020_03_Animation_corona_sum.gif, 'blank');"/>
-<p><figcaption>The first version with data until the 29th of March that I submitted as my contribution to the <a href="https://community.storytellingwithdata.com/challenges/ed4eaf73-f659-4f41-b7ec-58396809a907/95f2ba49-12ee-4ea0-951c-ce4ba394ff7b">#SWDchallenge</a>.</figcaption></p>
+<figcaption>The first version with data until the 29th of March that I submitted as my contribution to the <a href="https://community.storytellingwithdata.com/challenges/ed4eaf73-f659-4f41-b7ec-58396809a907/95f2ba49-12ee-4ea0-951c-ce4ba394ff7b">#SWDchallenge</a>.</figcaption>

 <img src="/img/dataviz-posts/SWD_2020_03_Animation_corona_begin.png" alt="static-plot-corona-original" style="width: 100%; object-fit: contain" onclick="window.open('https://www.cedricscherer.com/img/SWDchallenge/SWD_2020_03_Animation_corona_begin.png', 'blank');"/>
-<p><figcaption>A static version of the situation as of 29th of March with countries sorted by first reported death.</figcaption></p>
+<figcaption>A static version of the situation as of 29th of March with countries sorted by first reported death.</figcaption>

 ### How to read the visualization